Welcome to the Corrections Center of Northwest Ohio

 Q. Can I bring or send in books or magazines for an offender?

 A. The offender has access to books and magazines in the unit as well as access to a library.
 Only in the event an offender is enrolled in high school or college will books be allowed to be sent in.
-However, this must be pre-approved by the Manager of Inmate Programs.
+However, this must be pre-approved by the Manager of Offender Programs.
 Enrollment documentation must be submitted.

 Q. How can I arrange a visit with an offender?